www.tagalongalpacas.com

 Shearing:

-Alpacas must be shorn once a year, preferably in April.
+Alpacas must be shorn once a year, preferably in April or May in our area.
 Alpacas can die from heat stress if they are not shorn.
 If you shear later than this, you risk the alpacas getting a severe sunburn in the summer.
 Bad sunburns can cause many problems including added stress and major discomfort for the alpaca.

 Normal Basic Information: